Financial Aid

 Financial Aid Guidelines

 We believe financial aid should provide assistance to those students who would not otherwise be able to attend college.
-Financial aid is also awarded to encourage the enrollment of students who have demonstrated high academic achievement, special talents, or a strong likelihood of success at Bethel.
+Financial aid is also offered to encourage the enrollment of students who have demonstrated high academic achievement, special talents, or a strong likelihood of success at Bethel.
 The following guidelines help us provide the best possible aid to those needing it:

 1. The student’s family has primary responsibility for financing the education, and a student requesting financial aid is expected to contribute toward his or her own educational expenses.
 This self-help may be in the form of summer or school-year earnings or loans in any reasonable combination.
 Financial aid from the university and other sources will be viewed only as supplemental to support from the family.